fbpx

 Units may conduct advancement events, earning merit badges in groups.
 Upon review and discussion with the National Office advancement department, the Silicon Valley Monterey Bay Council Advancement Committee implemented a policy to guide units on organizing Merit Badge Midways.
 If your unit wishes to conduct an event of this type, please comply with the policy requirements.

-Council Merit Badge Midway Policy
+National Merit Badge Midway Policy

 Planning a fun year of program activities may seem daunting at first, but with a few key resources, building a full year of fun engaging program can be done by any unit committee.
 The national council and our council have a few resources to help your unit make the upcoming program year the best year yet!